 - The tester has needed administrative privileges.

 - A tester machine is available.

+- The vendor provides documentation on user-defined error pages (e.g. location, content, where configured) and messages.

+- The vendor provides a list of potential parameters/commands to trigger events resulting in an http status code 3xx, 4xx, 5xx.

 - The tester should have configured a script, or an automatic assessment tool adapted in line with the Requirement Description.